CSI-Marcos-Perez/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: The "42" is a string and 42 is an integer.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: > is more than, < is less than, == is equals, >= is more than or equal to, <= is less than or equal to.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: >>> arr = [4, 3, -1, 4, 34]
+>>> x = arr[4]
+>>> x
+34

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: The first index is 0 because of the binary code.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: The class attendance was null because the students had not entered yet.

 Type down any class notes below this sentence:
+Every list begins in 0.

 Lackluster responses may result in point deductions.